maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 ### Heart and Soul

-The heart of our organizational structure is [application.scss][].
+The heart of our organizational structure is [application.css.scss][].
 This file reminds me of a table of contents for partials.
 In addition to indexing your partials, it layers in styles based on precedents.
 Styles in the last partial listed override styles in partials listed above it – so long as the styles preceding it have the same class or ID and specificity (and/or tag).

 Our hierarchy looks like this: